rowanho/distributed_movies/README.md

 System information and guarantees:
 - The replicas load the "small" dataset from https://grouplens.org/datasets/movielens/latest/

+- Replicas gossip at a fixed interval(1 second), each replica gossips to up to 2 available servers.

+- The front end server attempts to find a server which is reporting as "available" (ie neither "offline" or "overloaded")

-- Replicas have a 10% chance of going down (reporting as "offline") every 1 second, and a 50% chance of coming back online if offline every second.
-Whenever a client uses a replica, the replica reports itself as "overloaded" for that period.
+- Replicas that are online have a 20% chance of going down (reporting as "offline") every 1 second, and a 50% chance of coming back online (if offline) every second.
+Whenever the front end server needs to use a replica, the replica reports itself as "overloaded" for that period.

 - The server/client handles invalid input formats and movies/ratings that do not exist.